Danila-Kovalenko/Danila-Kovalenko/README.md

 I am a backend developer and a data analytic with experience in learning and working on web development projects and analysing big data.
 I have completed the Yandex Practicum course in backend development and successfully completed the Coursera courses in backend development and data analytics.
 ### My Achievements
 - ✅ Completion of the Yandex Practicum course in backend development.
-- ✅ Completion of the Coursera course in BackEnd Development, [Here is my certificate](https://www.coursera.org/account/accomplishments/professional-cert/CQMV5WWGFETW).
+- ✅ Completion of the Coursera course in Google Data Analytics, [Here is my certificate](https://coursera.org/share/70423e7759ee5c3d052104e2be474f5e).
-- ✅ Completion of the Coursera course in Data Analytics, [Here is my certificate](https://coursera.org/share/70423e7759ee5c3d052104e2be474f5e).
+- ✅ Completion of the Coursera course in Google Advanced Data Analytics, [Here is my certificate](https://www.coursera.org/account/accomplishments/professional-cert/BCBYJRPGZ2CJ).
+- ✅ Completion of the Coursera course in IBM BackEnd Development, [Here is my certificate](https://www.coursera.org/account/accomplishments/professional-cert/CQMV5WWGFETW).
 - ✅ Completion of the Coursera course in IBM Data Engineering, [Here is my certificate](https://www.coursera.org/account/accomplishments/professional-cert/DHWPCU304NYP).

 <h3>My Repositories</h3>